Few tales are as well-known as the story of Odysseus and The Cyclops.

 They see a cave in the distance and make their way over: hoping to find the shepherd who owns it.
 Once arriving, they discover that not only is the cave empty – except for some of the shepherd’s animals and cheeses – but it’s also huge!
 They slaughter one of the lambs and enjoy a celebratory roast meal inside.

-The shepherd returns to his cave – he is a giant cyclops.
+After a time, the shepherd returns to his cave – but he is no ordinary man, he is a giant cyclops!

 Polyphemus, the Cyclops, is Poseidon’s son and a giant with one eye in the center of his forehead.
 His meals generally include whatever he can find nearby – two of Odysseus’s sailors become his victims in this story.